-7.1.8 Safety
+8.1.8 Safety

 When choosing a fluid always consider the safety issues associated.
-Obviously, where there are extreme temperatures there can be danger to personnel and equipment.
-Fluids may also be hazardous for other reasons.
-Some fluids may be considered toxic.
+Fluids may be hazardous.
 Contact with eyes, skin, or inhalation of vapors may cause injury.
 A proper fume hood must be used if hazardous or bothersome vapors are produced.
+Fluids may be flammable and require special fire safety equipment and procedures.